monsoonmaelstrom/book2/book2.md

 ----

-I’m sitting in a class that is *supposed* to be about tactics, but somehow the discussion has veered off onto the topic of supply chains.
+I’m sitting in a class which is *supposed* to be about tactics, but somehow the discussion has veered off onto the topic of supply chains.
 It’s always gods damned supply chains.
 Always.
 Except today, the professor is having a hard time keeping everyone focused on that, which normally—for reasons completely beyond my understanding—isn’t a difficult task.
 People here normally *want* to talk about supply chains and logistics.
 But not today.

 Today, heads keep swiveling to me.
 I’m doing my best to ignore them.
-I remind myself that I knew exactly what was going to happen when I asked my mother for a favor.
+I remind myself I knew exactly what was going to happen when I asked my mother for a favor.
 Okay.
 Maybe not *exactly* but I knew this wasn’t an unlikely outcome, and I still decided it was worth it.
-I still decided that having her provide a reason to Iverson why the man he had following us wasn’t coming back was better than having his absence and presumed death placed at our feet.
-Iverson still might suspect Liam and I were involved, but my mother absolutely through enough doubt into the equation that there’s no way he can be certain.
+I decided that having her provide a reason to Iverson why the man he had following us wasn’t coming back was better than having his absence and presumed death placed at our feet.
+While Iverson might suspect Liam and I were involved, my mother absolutely threw enough doubt into the equation that there’s no way he can be certain.
 And maybe, based on his past interactions with her, he even believes she’s solely responsible for it.

 *Everything that’s happening right now is happening because I decided the benefits outweighed the costs,* I continue to remind myself.